The Float @ Marina Bay: Events

 In December 2007, URA considered letting the public access the gallery view the New Year's fireworks at Marina Bay.
 From 2009 to 2015, the floating platform is used for countdown parties.

 In August 2010, The Float hosted the opening and closing ceremonies of the inaugural 2010 Summer Youth Olympics.
 On 2 October 2010, the stadium became the first public venue for the graduation parade of the recruits from the Singapore Armed Forces Basic Military Training Centre.
 Previously, the graduation parade was held on Pulau Tekong itself.
 Since then, the stadium has been a venue for the graduation parade, alternating with the National Stadium.

 On 23 November 2012, SM Entertainment artists including Kangta, BoA, TVXQ, Super Junior, Girls' Generation, Shinee, f(x), and EXO performed to a crowd of 18,000 fans as part of their SM Town Live World Tour III concert.

-The Singapore National Day Parade (NDP) has been held at The Float since 2007, except in years it is held at the Padang (every five years beginning in 2010), and in 2016, when it was held at the new National Stadium.
-With the announcement of the platform's redevelopment as NS Square, it was stated that The Float would remain the preferred venue for the parade when not held at the Padang.
+The Singapore National Day Parade (NDP) has been held at The Float since 2007, except in years it is held at the Padang (every five years beginning in 2010, and in 2019 for the bicentennial of the founding of modern Singapore), in 2016, when it was held at the new National Stadium, and in 2020, due to the COVID-19 pandemic.
+The parade was last held on The Float in 2022, with its demolition beginning in March 2023.